 Another option is property managers.
 Their whole job is to work with landlords and investment companies!
 Even if the only investor they know is their client, that’s better than nothing.

 In other words- talk to other people in the industry.
 They know each other.
 They know who is looking for investment partners or trying to sell a property.
 They can connect you with potential real estate investor partners, and you’re off to the races before you know it.

 Last but not least, let’s talk about what salespeople call your “warm market.”

 Most people already have dozens of family members, friends, neighbors, and coworkers they talk to on a daily basis.
 There’s a good chance some of these folks can help you out!

 Let me use a personal example.
 A friend of mine from high school’s Dad is a real estate investor.
 The last time I asked was years ago.
 But at the time, he had 26 properties and didn’t plan on slowing down.

 There’s a good chance you are already connected to someone that invests in real estate.
 Or at least they have the money to do so and are interested in it.
 But you will never know if you’re connected unless you start asking around!

 So get the word out.
 Start telling the people around you that you’re investing in real estate and looking for partners.
 You may be surprised at how well that works.

 Knowing how to find real estate investor partners in your area can change your business and your life.
 But you can’t expect them to come to you.
-The busiest, most successful people in the world are too busy working on their own things to come find you!
+The busiest, most successful people in the world are too busy working on their own things to come to find you!
 Instead, seek them out and build a relationship.
 Show them you’d be a good partner.
-People do business with folks they know, like and trust.
-Good luck and let us here at RentPost know how we can help you manage the properties you buy!
+People do business with folks they know, like, and trust.
+Good luck, and let us here at RentPost know how we can help you manage the properties you buy!